 EU's Future R&I Needs in the Fields of 'Climate Action, Environment, Resource Efficiency and Raw Materials'

 This 'summary pocket book' presents key recommendations gathered in the RECREATE project (‘REsearch network for forward-looking activities and assessment of research and innovation prospects in the fields of Climate, Resource Efficiency and raw mATErials’) regarding future research and innovation needs in 'Societal Challenge 5': 'Climate Action, Environment, Resource Efficiency and Raw Materials'.
-The results include very concrete recommendations on selected topics, overarching recommendations which shall help integrating the different research areas better and recommendations regarding the use of various methodologies.
+The results include very concrete recommendations on selected topics, overarching recommendations which shall help to integrate the different research areas better and recommendations regarding the use of various methodologies.

 Recommendations on priority areas for fostering innovation encompass:

-- Fostering new, especially service- oriented business models and creating a market environment that allows sustainable businesses to thrive.
+- Fostering new, especially service-oriented business models and creating a market environment that allows sustainable businesses to thrive.

 - Pushing for a circular economy by turning waste into a resource.

-- Increasing funding for the implementation of as well as for R&I and knowledge diffusion about 'nature-based solutions'.
+- Increasing funding for the implementation of, as well as for R&I and knowledge diffusion about 'nature-based solutions'.

 Under these priority areas very concrete recommendations for ten topics, ranging from 'selling solar services' to 'Fostering urban waste water symbiosis' are given.